Trouble in Store: Production

-Earl St John saw Norman Wisdom on television and signed him to Rank on a seven year contract.
-However an initial screen test between Wisdom and Petula Clark under the direction of Ronald Neame went poorly and Rank tried to get out of the contract but Wisdom and his agent insisted it be honoured.
-Wisdom says St John then arranged for Jill Craige to write a vehicle specifically for him which she did over six weeks.
+Earl St John saw Norman Wisdom on television and signed him to Rank on a seven-year contract.
+However an initial screen test between Wisdom and Petula Clark under the direction of Ronald Neame went poorly.
+Rank tried to get out of the contract, but Wisdom and his agent insisted it be honoured.
+Wisdom says St John then arranged for Jill Craigie to write a vehicle specifically for him, which she did over six weeks.
 John Paddy Carstairs became attached as director and worked on the script with Wisdom, who says Ted Willis and producer Maurice Cowan also worked on the script.

-Another account says Jill Craigie reportedly asked that her name be removed from the credits after learning of Wisdom's participation.
+Another account says Craigie reportedly asked that her name be removed from the credits after learning of Wisdom's participation.